 The water…it was disappearing.
 The thirsty ground was drinking it in.

 She dropped her gaze.
 The puddle to her front was shrinking from a six-foot pond into a small, muddy pane.
 Its rippling surface shone with a giant barbarian, the same one she’d spotted in the bleed between worlds.
 When she took a step back, what she saw in the water made her shriek.

 Oh my God…what did…that stuff in my eyes…did it…

 What have I become?

-She began clenching her fists—slow and tentative at first, then with increasing vigor, watching the striated muscles bulge from her forearms.
+She froze in place.
+Then, after a long, windswept moment, she began clenching her fists.
+Slow and tentative at first, and then with increasing vigor, watching the striated muscles bulge from her forearms.

 Holy shit, she thought, I am YOKED.